kevL/yata/ReadMe.txt

 click on the rowheads
 RMB - opens the context for single-row editing (This handles single-row editing
-      only - for multi-row editing see the Edit menu.)
+      only - for multi-row editing see the Rows menu.)

 click on a table-cell
 LMB       - selects a cell or if already selected then starts the cell-editor,
-            or if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit LMB+Ctrl  - adds or subtracts a cell from the currently selected cells LMB+Shift - selects a block of cells if there is only one currently selected cell
+            or if editing a cell then a left-click on a different part of the table either inside or outside the grid accepts the edit doubleLMB - selects a cell and starts the cell-editor (If a different cell is already in edit, changes to that cell are accepted.)
+LMB+Ctrl  - adds or subtracts a cell from the currently selected cells LMB+Shift - selects a block of contiguous cells if there is only one currently
+            selected cell (A contiguous block is required for multicell cut or copy operations.)
 RMB       - selects a cell and opens the cell context (Note that if editing a
-            cell then a right-click on a different part of the table either inside or outside the grid also cancels the edit.)
+            cell then a right-click on a different part of the table either inside or outside the grid cancels the edit.)

 Note that frozen-col cells cannot be directly selected or edited.
 Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a